 - I am easily addicted to substances or behaviors.

-We invite you to explore this site attend one of our two weekly Misery Addicts phone meetings and consider reading Anne Katherine’s book, When Misery is Company: End Self-Sabotage and Become Content available online and at many bookstores and public libraries.
+We invite you to explore this site attend any of our weekly Misery Addicts meetings and consider reading Anne Katherine’s book, When Misery is Company: End Self-Sabotage and Become Content available online and at many bookstores and public libraries.